jonshiach/graphics-notes/_pages/03_textures.md

 Mapping a texture to a polygon.
 ```

 The texture is a 2D image where each pixel within the texture, known as a **textel**, is referenced using the **texture coordinates** given as $(u,v)$ where $u$ and $v$ are in the range 0 to 1, i.e., $(0,0)$ corresponds to the textel in the bottom-left corner and $(1,1)$ corresponds to the textel in the top-right corner.
-When a fragment is created by the shader the corresponding texture co-ordinates are calculated and the sample colour of the textel is used for the fragment.
+When a fragment is created by the shader the corresponding texture coordinates are calculated and the sample colour of the textel is used for the fragment.
 Fortunately we do not need to write a texture mapper functions since these are in OpenGL.

 ---

 ## Texture triangle

-Compile and run the **Lab03_Textures** project and you should be presented with the image of the red triangle from [2.
+Compile and run the **Lab03_Textures** project, and you should be presented with the image of the red triangle from [2.
 Basic Shapes in OpenGL](basic-shapes-section) shown in {numref}`red-triangle-figure2`

 ```{figure} ../_images/03_red_triangle.png
 :width: 500